MatthieuDartiailh/bytecode/doc/api.rst

    List of concrete instructions (:class:`ConcreteInstr`).
    Inherit from :class:`BaseBytecode`.

+   A concrete bytecode must only contain objects of the 2 following types:

+   * :class:`SetLineno`
+   * :class:`ConcreteInstr`

-   A concrete bytecode must only contain concrete instructions (:class:`ConcreteInstr`): :class:`Label`, :class:`SetLineno` and :class:`Instr` are not allowed in concrete bytecode.
+   :class:`Label` and :class:`Instr` must not be used in concrete bytecode.

    Attributes: